ghaini/tarantula/README.md

     t.SetPorts([]int{443,80,8080})              // optional - default: 80,443
     t.SetRetry(5)                               // on failure request - optional - default: 80,443
     t.SetUserAgents([]string{"curl"})           // use custom user agent - optional
-    t.HTTPProxy()                               // use http proxy for requests (if you have socks proxy, you can use t.SocksProxy()) - optional t.GetContents(domain, []string{subdomains}) // receive active assets
+    t.HTTPProxy("proxy.com:80")                 // use http proxy for requests (if you have socks proxy, you can use t.SocksProxy()) - optional t.GetContents(domain, []string{subdomains}) // receive active assets

 ### Documentation: